 Think about that last piece of business that came your way via referral.
 How about the phone call you received asking if you would be interested in discussing a new opportunity?
 Maybe you look around your agency or company and see great talent that has been with you for years?
 Or better yet, perhaps your HR department can’t keep up with the inbound resumes from people who want to work with your firm?
 All of these situations are tied to reputation.

-It’s time for a shift in terms of how we proactively build, manage and harness the power of our personal reputations.
+At a time when our actions are more transparent and shareable than every before, it’s time for a shift in how we proactively build, manage, and harness the power of one of our greatest assets.
 It’s time for a Reputation Shift.